-Council has developed and implemented a sustainable Integrated Water Management Strategy compliant with Government best practice.
 Council continues to provide and maintain an adequate water supply and related service to the community based on a responsible view of water as a commodity and as a scarce natural resource.

 Council also provides an environmentally responsible, cost effective, customer focused sewerage system that caters for the sustainable growth of the community.